Tauranga and Western Bay consents exceed $1 billion for third year

 "So we are confident the construction sector will continue to perform strongly," she said.

-Hill said key drivers of industry growth was the rising number of businesses expanding or moving to Tauranga.
+Hill said key drivers of industry growth were the rising number of businesses expanding or moving to Tauranga.

-Business confidence had resulted in strong job growth in the last few years, Hill said.
+Business confidence had resulted in strong job growth in the past few years, Hill said.

 A recent Priority One survey showed 84 per cent of people were confident in the future of their business and 86 per cent about the future of the local economy.